 A storm sewer network discharges to a receiving waterbody through the outfall pipe and the receiving waterbody can be a river, channel, lake, ocean, or another storm sewer network (Figure 1).
-How to set up an appropriate tailwater condition in receiving waterbody is important for storm sewer network design and modeling.
-For design, backwater HGL calculation requires a tailwater elevation at the outfall end of the system as a starting point, and for modeling a tailwater elevation as boundary condition would impact the storm sewer network performance.
+How to set up an appropriate tailwater condition is important for storm sewer network design and modeling.
+For drainage design, backwater HGL calculation requires a tailwater elevation at the outfall end of the system as a starting point, and for H&H modeling a tailwater elevation as boundary condition would impact the storm sewer network performance.

-Generally, two types of outfalls – free outfall or non-free outfall – can be found in a storm sewer network and different tailwater conditions can be applied to them.
+Generally, two types of outfalls – free outfall or non-free outfall – can be found in a storm sewer network and correspondingly, different tailwater conditions can be applied to them.

 - Free outfall

 The receiving waterbody is so low that the outfall pipe will discharge to it “freely” (Figure 2) during the period of simulation.
 In other words, the receiving waterbody is NOT hydraulically connected with the outfall pipe.
-To run the model, the water depth in the free outfall node can be set as critical depth, normal depth, or the minimum of the two in XPSWMM (Figure 3).
+To run the model, the water depth in the free outfall node can be set as critical depth, normal depth, or the minimum of the two in XPSWMM (Figure 3A).
 In InfoWorks, an outfall node is treated as a free outfall by default and the water depth is always taken as the minimum of critical depth and normal depth, unless a level event is assigned to it.

 - Non-free outfall